 Once you’ve uploaded several images you can recommend which photo should be displayed next to the company name when someone searches on Google.
 Clicking on the three-dot menu icon allows you to set the preferred profile image and cover photo.
 However, Google can override the preferences if another image better informs searchers about what the business offers.
 For best results, select an image of the actual business or its products rather than a brand logo.

 Step 4: Monitor & Report Off-Brand Content

-Since both the business and its customers can upload pictures that might show up across Google, an important part of managing a Google My Business listing is keeping an eye out for content that does not fairly represent the business.
+Since both the business and its customers can upload pictures that might show up across Google, an important part of managing a Google Business Profile is keeping an eye out for content that does not fairly represent the business.
 You should report anything that is offensive, unrelated, or detrimental to the business’s online presence.
 Google doesn’t always move at lightning speed, so it’s crucial to report any unfavorable images as soon as possible to minimize the risk of suffering a fate similar to that of the unfortunate Bed Bath & Beyond.

 Of course, another option is to entrust online reputation management to experienced professionals.
-Let Advice Local manage Google My Business and handle the maintenance and monitoring, while you focus on things that make you money.
+Let Advice Local manage Google Business Profile and handle the maintenance and monitoring, while you focus on things that make you money.
 Learn more today!